cmda-bt/pt-course-19-20/readme.md

 ## Synopsis

-Project Tech is a [**@cmda**][program] course given in 2020 between February 3 and June 26.
+Project Tech is a [**@cmda**][program] course given in 2020 between either February 3 and April 3 or April 14 and June 18.

 *   **University**: [Amsterdam University of Applied Sciences][university]
 *   **Faculty**: [Digital Media and Creative Industries][faculty]